Funderburker1/Funderburker1/README.md

 <hr>

 - 🔭 Interested in working as a front-end developer.
-- 🌱 I'm currently learning about (react, tailwind, typescript)
+- 🌱 I'm currently learning about (node, react, tailwind, typescript)

 <br>